 At Xanterra we recognize the interdependence between our resorts and the natural environment and we are committed to the preservation and protection of the environment in each of our “beautiful places on earth.”
 For this reason, we’ve:

 Reduced our global greenhouse gas emissions

 Reduced our energy and water consumption

 We will continue to set the standard for ecologically sound resorts that complement, not harm, the natural surroundings.
-Xanterra Parks & Resorts, owner of Furnace Creek Resort in Death Valley National Park, is committed to long-term business practices that aid the environment.
+Xanterra Travel Collection, owner of The Oasis at Death Valley National Park, is committed to long-term business practices that aid the environment.
 Below are just a few of our initiatives.

 Building the hospitality industry’s largest solar photovoltaic system